pubcore/vite-mui-ts/README.md

 #### Install

-Find a name for «your-project» scaffold in "Kebab case".
+Find a name for «your-project» in "Kebab case".
 Got to your scope/group directory you want to add scaffold for «your-project»

 ```